Sara doesn't always feel like spending hours in the kitchen. On such occasions, she prepares a simple, fast, healthy

 Tips & Tricks

 - If you’re not in a hurry, after mixing in the cheeses, I recommend transferring the mixture to a greased casserole dish, topping it with breadcrumbs, and baking it uncovered in the oven at 350 degrees for about 15 minutes.
 This step is not necessary, but it takes a satisfying pasta dish to the next level.
 One caveat is that baking it tends to dry out the pasta, so you will need to add more milk to the mixture prior to popping it in the oven.

 - As for the Swiss chard, I usually use the kind with red stalks, but the chard with the green stalks doesn't taste much different.
 It also comes in a multi-colored stalk variety.
 Some supermarkets carry only one type, so it may vary by region.
-Our local chain grocery store carries chard in organic and non, and sometimes the organic costs less.
+Our local chain grocery store carries chard in organic and non-organic, and sometimes the organic costs less.

 - For anyone who has never cooked with chard before, and may be unsure of how to wash and prep it, see the short video clip above.
 Chard is very easy to prepare and cook.